digidotcom/digi-iot-web-apps/smartcity/README.md

-# Digi IoT Fleet Management Demo for Smart City
+# Digi IoT Application Framework

-Welcome to the **Digi IoT Fleet Management Demo for Smart City**!
+Welcome to the **Digi IoT Application Framework**!
 This web application demonstrates how to interact with and utilize the APIs offered by Digi Remote Manager to manage a fleet of devices, such as Digi ConnectCore modules or Digi XBee devices.

 The demo application is tailored for the public tranportation market and works in conjunction with the **Digi IoT Device Simulator**, which simulates a fleet of transit buses.
 However, it can also serve as a foundation for other markets.
 If you are developing your own web application, you can use the simulator to replicate a fleet of devices before deploying real devices in the field.